-As a matter of CSPDC policy and a requirement of federal law, the transportation planning process must make special efforts to consider the concerns of traditionally underserved communities, including low-income and minority communities and people with disabilities.
+As a matter of CSPDC policy and a requirement of federal law, the transportation planning process must make special efforts to consider the concerns of traditionally underserved communities, including low-income and minority communities.
 These communities are mapped for the CSPDC Transit Region in Figures 2 and 3.